Car rental at Madrid Airport

-Madrid Airport has five terminals across 2 different sites.
-The 2 sites are around 5 kilometres apart.
-You will find the car hire desks in terminals T1 and T4.
-The desks in Terminal T1 are where you will need to go if you have arrived T2 or T3 as well.
-Booking a Madrid Airport car hire: which terminal?
+There are five terminals at Madrid Airport.
+This is because the airport is spread across 2 different sites around 5 kilometres apart.
+All the car rental desks are in either T1 or T4.
+The desks in Terminal T1 are where you will need to go if you have arrived from T2 or T3.

 It is very important if you are booking a car for pick up at Madrid airport that you book for the right terminal.

-If your flight lands at T1, T2 or T3, you need to book your hire car T1.
-If you landing at T4, book your car there.
+If your flight lands at T1, T2 or T3, you need to book your hire car at T1.
+Similarly, if you landing at T4, book your car there.
 One little mistake can easily ruin your day as you will need to travel to the right terminal to pick up your car if you get it wrong.

 Madrid Airport T1 has six car hire desks.
 They are all in the Arrivals Hall on the ground floor.
 The rental companies you will find there include Avis-Budget, Enterprise-Alamo, Europcar-InterRent-Keddy, Hertz-Thrifty-Firefly, Goldcar-Rhodium and Sixt.
 At Madrid Aiport, the car hire desks are shared by affiliated companies.

 If you have landed at T2 or T3, you will need to get to T1.
-Follow the signs with a blue symbol for car rental to T1 Arrivals (Llegadas).
+You should follow the signs with a blue symbol for car rental to T1 Arrivals (Llegadas).
 It is clearly marked and you shouldn’t have any problems finding your way.

 Once you have checked in, rental cars are located in car park P1, across the road from Madrid Airport T1.
 If you have a problem, the car rental companies have a kiosk in the car park.
-You will be able to find someone there to help.
+Because of this, you will be able to find someone there to help.

-Whatever way you approach T1 the car park, Rental Parking will be on your left.
-The entrance has clear signage and all the car rental company logos.
+Whatever way you approach the T1 car park, Rental Parking will be on your left.
+The entrance has clear signage and all the car rental company logos are shown.

 Terminal T4 is represented by the same rental car suppliers as Terminal T1.
-The check in process is identical and everything is clearly signed posted.
+Basically, the check-in process is identical and everything is clearly signposted.